QuTech-Delft/OpenQL/docs/mapping.rst

 The circuits of all kernels are transformed such that after mapping for any two-qubit gate the operand qubits are connected (are NN, Nearest Neighbor) in the platform's topology;
-this is done by a kernel-level initial placement pass and when it fails, by a subsequent heuristic routing and mapping pass.
+this is done by a kernel-level initial placement and when it fails, by subsequent heuristic routing and mapping.
 Both maintain a map from virtual (program) qubits to real qubits (``v2r``) and a map from each real qubit index to its state (``rs``);
-both are available after each of the two mapping passes.
+both are available after each of the two mapping subpasses.

 - *initial placement*
   This module attempts to find a single mapping of the virtual qubits of a circuit to the real qubits (``v2r`` map)